 Conferences, Events and Fellowships

 Below is a listing of mentoring and professional development activities for undergrads/post-bacs/potential grad students.
-Dates given are approximate; check opportunity websites for application information.
+Dates given are approximate; check opportunity websites for current dates of activities as well as application information.
 To update or add to the opportunities on this list, email email@example.com.

 The Research in Color Foundation is a mentorship organization that seeks to increase researchers of color in economics and economics-adjacent fields like public policy and political economy.
 The Research in Color Conference will not only be an opportunity for our mentees to present their research, but will also provide a forum for conference attendees to network and exchange ideas with seasoned economists, both in academia and policy.
 The conference will be held at Princeton University in Princeton, New Jersey.